5-k/PerfAnalyzer/README.md

 ```bash
    Error: Part Name 'perfanalyzer/node_modules/azure-pipelines-tasks-azure-arm-rest-v2/openssl/OpenSSL License.txt'
 ```
-This is because of one of the dependecies  from azure-pipelines-tasks-azure-arm-rest-v2.
+This is because of one of the dependencies  from azure-pipelines-tasks-azure-arm-rest-v2.
 There is a file named OpenSSL License.txt.
 You need to remove any blank space from this.
 Hence rename this file to OpenSSL_License.txt and rerun the command.
 You should get a successful output vsix file.

 ```bash